After yesterday's post I thought it might be good to look at how the technology works for those of you that are interested.

 I have had a few 'comments' on my blog highlighting me to the fact it is not an actual fingerprint that is stored but an algorithm, which I was well aware of anyway, but for those of you who are as hazy as I was initially, on how biometric data is taken from a fingerprint, please use the below links.

-It details here on the characteristics of fingerprints and this page deals with how points on the fingerprint are converted into an algorithm number string.
+This website details here on the characteristics of fingerprints and this page deals with how points on the fingerprint are converted into an algorithm number string.

 When I had contact with Micro Librarian Systems (MLS) that supplied my children's primary school with the biometric fingerprint scanner 18 months ago, they sent me this document detailing the technology that they employed - Enterprise Security Architecture for Biometric User Authentication Systems developed by Digital Persona.